Designing a Clean and Elegant Blog Layout with Photoshop

 Step 44

-Draw another rectangular shape for the bottom background.
-Use the same Fill and Stroke color as the slider shape.
+Construct another rectangular shape for the lower background, employing the same Fill and Stroke colors as used for the slider.
+This ensures consistency across your design.

 Step 45